orlof/dcpu-admiral/README.md

     >"mi" in "Admiral"
     True

-<h6>str.replace(old, new[, count])</h6>
+<h6>str.replace(old, new)</h6>

 Return a copy of the string with all occurrences of substring old replaced by new.
-If the optional argument count is given, only the first count occurrences are replaced.

 <h6>str.split([sep])</h6>